A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Introduction

-The idea of \S\ref{sec:localcoh} and \S\ref{sec:Germs} is the following\footnote{I was originally inspired to define differential operators via local cohomology, after reading the paper of Jiang \cite{jiang_derived_2023}, and I tried to use the same techniques to develop a theory related to $\wideparen{\mathcal{D}}$-modules.
-Unfortunately, it appears that Jiang's techniques do not generalize to the analytic setting.
+\emph{In \S\ref{subsec:germs}} we introduce germs along Zariski-closed immersions\footnote{I was originally inspired to define differential operators via local cohomology, after reading the paper of Jiang \cite{jiang_derived_2023}.
+It seems quite plausible that Jiang's techniques generalize to the analytic setting.
 In his paper, Jiang makes extensive use of the \emph{categorical K\"unneth formula}, that is, that $\operatorname{QCoh}(X \times_Y Z) \simeq \operatorname{QCoh}(X) \otimes_{\operatorname{QCoh}(Y)} \operatorname{QCoh}(Z)$, where the latter is Lurie's tensor product on presentable $\infty$-categories \cite{HigherToposTheory}.
-It seems that the categorical K\"unneth formula is false in analytic geometry.
-It seems possible that by replacing $\operatorname{QCoh}$ with some kind of ``nuclear sheaves", one could recover the categorical K\"unneth formula and therefore adapt Jiang's techniques.}.
-First, let us explain \S\ref{sec:Germs}.
-Take a derived rigid space $X \in \mathsf{dRig}$ and let $S \subseteq |X|$ be a \emph{closed} subset of the underlying topological space, so that $U := |X| \setminus S$ is open and there is a corresponding analytic subspace $j: U \hookrightarrow X$. \emph{We impose the hypothesis that $j^! \xrightarrow[]{\sim} j^*$}.
-This gives rise to a category $\mathsf{Pairs}$ in which the objects are such pairs $(X,S)$, and a morphism $f: (X,S) \to (Y,T)$ in $\mathsf{Pairs}$ is a morphism $f: X \to Y$ in $\mathsf{dRig}$ such that $|f|(S) \subseteq T$.
-We then define

-as the full subcategory on objects $M$ such that $j^*M \simeq 0$.
-In this situation, we make the important observation that the tautological inclusion $\operatorname{incl}_S:\operatorname{QCoh}(X,S) \to \operatorname{QCoh}(X)$ admits a right adjoint \emph{and} a left adjoint\footnote{I do not know if the name ``local homology" is really justified.
-I just chose this name due to my lack of imagination.}:
+In the author's PhD thesis \cite[\S2.3.3]{SoorThesis} we obtain such a formula in analytic geometry, allowing for Jiang's work to be adapted.}.
+The definition is quite simple.
+Let $i: Z = \operatorname{dSp}(B) \to \operatorname{dSp}(A) = X$ be a Zariski-closed immersion of derived affinoids, induced by a morphism $A \to B$ surjective on $\pi_0$.
+Then the \emph{germ along $Z$} is